'I will never forgive you': Father wants prison sentence for teenage driver

 Alexander says he has been in a dark place for two years and tried taking his own life to be with his girls.
 He told the Herald he was a "sobbing mess".

 "I lost my two best friends.
 I was in an induced coma as I wanted to take my own life.
 It has been very confusing and painful.
-I still randomly break down at work when I hear a song on the radio that reminds me of the girls. " Alexander said.
+I still randomly break down at work when I hear a song on the radio that reminds me of the girls," Alexander said.

 Tayla, Alexander's eldest daughter, had a "heart of gold" and always put others before herself.
-He says she had a great work ethic, was a talented artist, and loved animals.
-She worked part-time at a doggy daycare center and wanted to study psychology to help people with depression.
+He says she had a great work ethic, was a talented artist and loved animals.
+She worked part-time at a doggy daycare centre and wanted to study psychology to help people with depression.

 Her younger sister, Sunmara had a "strong will and a strong mind".
 She was a "fun-loving prankster" who loved her family and was popular at school.